 It is evident from the analysis and discussion in the Notice of Disciplinary Action that Ms. Bennett Stewart considered the factors set forth in Board Rule 6-9.
 Ms. Bennett Stewart concluded that Complainant's behavior, because of the potential safety issue, was sufficiently serious to warrant immediate discipline.
 It is also evident that Ms. Bennett Stewart considered the information available to her in good faith, as she contemplated a much more serious disciplinary action of termination and after consideration of evidence took a lesser form of discipline, temporary reduction of pay.
-It is also evident Ms. Bennett Stewart gave candid and honest consideration to the evidence before her based upon Ms. Bennett Stewart's testimony at the hearing about her evaluation of Complainant's actions.
+It is also evident Ms. Bennett Stewart's testimony at the hearing about her evaluation of Complainant's actions.